zalando/postgres-operator/docs/administrator.md

 under the `zalando-postgres-operator` service account.

-The service account defined in `operator-service-account-rbac.yaml` acquires some privileges not really used by the operator (i.e. we only need `list` and `watch` on `configmaps` resources), this is also done intentionally to avoid breaking things if someone decides to configure the same service account in the operator's ConfigMap to run Postgres clusters.
+The service account defined in `operator-service-account-rbac.yaml` acquires some privileges not used by the operator (i.e. we only need `list` and `watch` on `configmaps` resources).
+This is also done intentionally to avoid breaking things if someone decides to configure the same service account in the operator's ConfigMap to run Postgres clusters.

 ### Give K8S users access to create/list `postgresqls`

-By default `postgresql` custom resources can only by listed and changed by cluster admins.
+By default `postgresql` custom resources can only be listed and changed by cluster admins.
 To allow read and/or write access to other human users apply the `user-facing-clusterrole` manifest: